trenskow/TrAnimate/README.md

 ### Contributing

-Contributions are hightly appreciated.
+Contributions are highly appreciated.
 Especially for specialized animations.
 If you have any bug fixes, changes or additions - that you wish to get merged into the library - please send a pull request at *[Github](http://github.com/)*.

 Please make sure your code is proper documented - see the headers of TrAnimate for a guideline of the level of documentation needed.